syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 _SameHeight command applied to Diagram Objects_

-_Note: The width of the selected object remains the same._
+> Note: The width of the selected object remains the same.

 ### Width Customization

 The SameWidth command resizes selected objects to the width of the first object in the selection list.

 {% highlight c# %}
-[C#]DiagramCommandManager.SameWidth.Execute(diagramView.Page, diagramView);
+DiagramCommandManager.SameWidth.Execute(diagramView.Page, diagramView);
 {% endhighlight %}
 {% highlight vbnet %}
-[VB]DiagramCommandManager.SameWidth.Execute(diagramView.Page, diagramView)
+DiagramCommandManager.SameWidth.Execute(diagramView.Page, diagramView)

 {% endhighlight %}